 Post-Assessment Consult Session

-At the conclusion of your assessment, typically on the day 2, we will have a sit down to go over the results of your assessment.
+At the conclusion of your assessment, we will have a meeting (in-person or video conference) to review the results of your assessment.
 This includes reviewing your:

 - Physical strengths and imbalances, including any mobility issues that may be hindering your ability to perform